singhkpratham/geocompr/01-introduction.md

 There is no equivalent **geoverse**, but there are attempts at harmonization between packages hosted in the [r-spatial](https://github.com/r-spatial/discuss/issues/11) organization and a growing number of packages use **sf** (Table \@ref(tab:revdep)).

 Table: (\#tab:revdep)The top 5 most downloaded packages that depend on sf, in terms of average number of downloads per day over the previous month.
-As of 2019-01-15 , there are  115  packages which import sf.
+As of 2019-01-29 , there are  117  packages which import sf.

 package    Downloads
 --------  ----------
-ggplot2        17258
+ggplot2        22593
-plotly          2466
+plotly          3628
-raster          1783
+raster          2433
-spData          1019
+leaflet         1391
-leaflet          936
+spData          1174

 ## The history of R-spatial